 Peter Gallagher and Mischa Barton were the first two actors to be signed to the show.
-The part that the producers had the most problems casting was Ryan, so the last actor to sign was 'Benjamin McKenzie' who got cast in the last minute.
+The part that the producers had the most problems casting was Ryan, so the last actor to sign was Benjamin McKenzie, who got cast at the last minute.

 When Tate Donovan signed on to play Jimmy Cooper in the pilot, he was so afraid that the show would never get picked up because he had been in so many pilots to shows that never materialized, that he thought that he was possibly jinxing them.
 He was therefore relieved when the show became a huge international success.

-The trivia item below may give away important plot points.
+The trivia items below may give away important plot points.